harrisonlab/phytophthora_fragariae/orthomcl.md

 RxLR_Pf_uniq_groups=$RxLR_Dir/Pf_RxLR_Orthogroups_hits.txt
 cat $RxLR_Orthogroup_Bc16 > $RxLR_Pf_uniq_groups
 cat $RxLR_Pf_uniq_groups | wc -l
-echo "These orthogroups contain the folloing number of RxLRs:" cat $RxLR_Pf_uniq_groups | grep -w -o -f $RxLR_ID_Bc16 | wc -l
+echo "These orthogroups contain the following number of RxLRs:" cat $RxLR_Pf_uniq_groups | grep -w -o -f $RxLR_ID_Bc16 | wc -l
 ```

 ```
+The number of RxLRs searched for is:
+371
+Of these, the following number were found in orthogroups:
+0
+These were distributed through the following number of Orthogroups:
+0
+The following RxLRs were found in Race 2 unique orthogroups:
+0
+These orthogroups contain the following number of RxLRs:
+0
+The following RxLRs were found in P.fragariae unique orthogroups:
+0
+These orthogroups contain the following number of RxLRs:
+0
 ```

 #The Race 2 RxLR genes that were not found in orthogroups were identified: